Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 For the second group, the trans identity is outside my area of research and personal experience.
 Therefore, I can’t really say anything about the subject that would affect your point of view.
 My advice would be to ignore political pundits and instead start a dialogue with someone in the trans community to understand their thoughts, feelings, and motivations.

 I’ve also learned that my article has apparently been weaponized by some on discord in an attempt to invalidate the views of trans individuals who identify with Sun Wukong.
 I don’t like that my work is being used to harass people.
 I want to make it clear that this article was not written to attack the trans community.
 It was solely made to place Monkey in his correct historical context.
 My first concern as a student of JTTW is that the history of the novel and its characters are presented accurately.
 But I am fully aware that perceptions of popular characters can and do evolve over time.
 That’s why I mentioned in the opening that viewing Sun as trans is perfectly fine as long as it’s clear that this is a personal interpretation.
-So, if you are a trans person and some troll presents my article as proof that your personal allegory is wrong, please have the confidence to tell them, “off you fuck.”
+Therefore, if you are a trans person and some troll presents my article as proof that your personal allegory is wrong, please have the confidence to tell them, “off you fuck.”

 Update: 05-27-23